 This one is all about making your morning coffee or tea (or whatever else you love to drink in the morning) an experience, rather than an inconvenience or hassle.

-I filmed a YouTube video on something Steve and I have been doing every single night (I promise it’s not what it sounds like).
-We tell each other 3 good things about the day and one thing we’re grateful for!
+I filmed a YouTube video on my simple yet life-changing gratitude practice.
+What’s involved?
+Steve and I tell each other 3 good things about the day and one thing we’re grateful for!

 And you can easily do this in the morning.
 You don’t even need someone else to do it with.
 Just write them down or say them to yourself as you’re putting on your makeup or having a shower.